willymcallister/willymcallister.github.io/_articles/forced-response.md

 {% capture caption %}Superposition sub-circuit to find the forced response with initial condition suppressed.{% endcapture %}
 {% include image_left_with_caption.html %}

-The natural response sub-circuit on the left has an initial voltage on the capacitor, $v(0) = \text V_0$ and the input suppressed (turned off), $\text V_\text S = 0$.
-The result is the traditional $\text{RC}$ natural response,
+The natural response sub-circuit has an initial voltage on the capacitor, $v_n(0) = \text V_0$ and the input suppressed (turned off).
+We model the circuit  with this homogeneous differential equation,

+$\dfrac{dv_n}{dt} + \dfrac 1 {\text{RC}} \, v_n = 0$

+The solution is the traditional $\text{RC}$ [natural response]({% link _articles/rc-natural-response-derivation.md %}),

 $v_n = \text V_0\,e^{-t/\text{RC}}$

-The forced response sub-circuit on the right has the input restored and the initial conditions suppressed, $\text V_0 = 0$.
-The modeling equation is the same non-homogeneous equation we derived earlier,
+To find the forced response we restore the input source and suppress the initial conditions, $\text V_0 = 0$.
+This sub-circuit is modeled by the same non-homogeneous equation we developed for the step response, this time with $0$ initial condition,

 $\dfrac{dv_f}{dt} + \dfrac{v_f}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}\qquad$ with initial condition: $v_f(0) = 0$

-This is the original difficult non-homogeneous equation with a $0$ initial condition.
+This is the original difficult non-homogeneous equation.
 So now what?

-Alexander and Sadiku find $v_{tot}$, the general form of the total solution using the method of [separable differential equations]({% link _articles/rc-step-response1.md %}#appendix---separable-differential-equation),
+Alexander and Sadiku assume the student has taken a class in differential equations.
+They find $v_{tot}$, the total step response with the method of [separable differential equations]({% link _articles/rc-step-response1.md %}#appendix---separable-differential-equation),

 $v_{tot} = (\text V_0 - \text V_\text S)\,e^{-t/\text{RC}} + \text V_\text S$

-and then replace $\text V_0$ with $0$,
+If you replace $\text V_0$ with $0$ you get this voltage function,

 $v_f = -\text V_\text S\,e^{-t/\text{RC}} + \text V_\text S$

-START HERE
 $v_f$ is defined to be the *forced response*.
-Notice with this definition of forced response has a steady-state portion *and* a transient portion.
+With this definition the forced response has a steady-state portion *and* a transient portion.

-The total response is the superposition of
+The total response can be described as the superposition of natural plus forced,

 $v_{tot} = v_n + v_f$